gabeart10/powergit/README.md

 **Q: Why not just use `bash` functions and aliases?**

 A: Fair question.
-Look at `bashrc_add` for stuff you can add to supplement or replace calling the Perl scripts.
-However, having the Perl script versions is still important to me so that I can use these on systems that don't have bash (crazy right) but do have Perl (AIX, HP-UX, old Solaris, etc.)

-TODO
-====
-* Add `gcd`
+Bash functions would be faster for sure.
+Mostly because I don't always have the luxury of using Bash, but strangely I usually find Perl on older and more edge-case OSes (AIX, Sun, HP-UX)